nextgis/docs_ngweb/source/admin_interface.rst

    "Display" web map action.

 A web map will be opened with a layer tree (left) and a map (right).
-To view a feature table select required layer in layer tree and then select Feature table command in Layer drop down menu at the top of layer tree :numref:`admin_map_and_tree_layers_upload`:
+To view a feature table select required layer in layer tree and then select "Feature table" command in Layer drop down menu at the top of layer tree :numref:`admin_map_and_tree_layers_upload`:

 .. figure:: _static/map_and_tree_layers_eng.png
    :name: admin_map_and_tree_layers_upload